 How do I write an RSI essay?

+To get into RSI at MIT, you will need to know how to write your essays.
 In your essays, explain the central mission that drives you and your goal-orientation.
 Further, demonstrate how you make the most of the resources available to you to drive a passionate purpose you’ve carved out for yourself.
 The admissions officers know that a student who lives in Hutchinson, Kansas has different constraints than a student in the heart of Silicon Valley.
 It’s not about who you know or where you’re located; rather, it’s about being resourceful and leveraging opportunity.

 Best of luck to all applying!